Fortinos: History

 In 1961, Giovanni (John) Fortino, a steelworker and immigrant from Cosenza, Calabria, Italy, opened his first Fortinos store in lower Hamilton, Ontario, at King St. E. and Glendale Ave.
-In 1972, John took on seven partners and opened a second store on Hamilton Mountain.
+In 1972, Fortino took on seven partners and opened a second store on Hamilton Mountain.
 Owing to their growing success, subsequent stores were opened in Hamilton, Burlington and Brampton.

-Fortinos is a European-style 'townsquare' shopping concept (which is experienced in new-store layout (i.e. Rexdale and Vaughan)) in which the store is set like a European Street with Bakeshoppe, cheese shoppe, Butchers, Flower Shoppe, etc.; and in some locations allowing the customer to pay in each of those departments.
-The stores also feature Fortinos Bistro Cafes serving hot Italiano Coffee, baked goods, and fresh- made-to-order wraps and soups.
-Fortinos slogan is "Your Supermarket with a Heart".
+Fortinos provides a European-style "townsquare" shopping concept in which the store is arranged like a European street with a Bakeshoppe, cheese shoppe, Butcher, Flower Shoppe, etc. The stores also feature cafes serving hot coffee, baked goods, and fresh- made-to-order wraps and soups.
+Fortino's slogan is "Your Supermarket with a Heart".

-Fortinos became a part of Loblaw Companies Limited in 1988, but still without the No Name Brand (yellow packages) products.
-During the 1990s, Fortinos focused on the Greater Toronto and Hamilton Area, opening stores in Toronto, North York, Etobicoke, Rexdale, Woodbridge, and Markham.
+Fortinos became a part of Loblaw Companies Limited in 1988, but did not carry the parent company's No Name brand products.
+During the 1990s, Fortinos focused on the Greater Toronto and Hamilton, opening stores in Toronto (North York and Etobicoke) and Vaughan.

-John Fortino died of cancer on May 18, 2011 at the age of 76.
-In 2012 a memorial to the founder was erected at the Mall Road store in Hamilton.
+Fortino died of cancer on May 18, 2011, at the age of 76.
+In 2012, a memorial to him was erected at the Mall Road store in Hamilton.